Living Wage*

 Living Wage is created using statistical modeling

-The measure is dependent on household composition, varies geographically, and is based on market-driven costs for each element of the basic needs budget; savings and leisure expenditures are not included in the Living Wage.
+The Living Wage methodology includes household composition, varies geographically, and is based on market-driven costs for each element of the basic needs budget; savings and leisure expenditures are not included in the Living Wage.
 Basic household expenses include the cost of food (USDA low-cost food plan), childcare, health care (insurance premiums and out of pocket costs), housing, transportation, other necessities (clothing, personal care items), civic engagement, broadband service, and cell phone service.1 This contrasts with the official federal poverty thresholds which are based on a multiple of the most basic food budget (USDA lowest cost, thrifty food plan) for a household and do not vary geographically (they are the same for all states and D.C.).6, 10, 11

 Measure limitations